Click here for a look at our collaboration with New York Magazine.

 Anthony is the Reuters Social Media Editor, integrating the “ambient wire” that exists on social networks, where news now breaks before anywhere else, into Reuters platforms.
 He's also host of Reuters TV's "Tech Tonic" and a Reuters columnist.

 Lori Grinker is an award-winning documentary photojournalist.
 While a student at Parsons School of Design, she conducted a photo essay on young boxers who worked with legendary trainer Cus D’Amato, included in this group was a 13 year-old Mike Tyson...

 Nadine Heintz is a senior editor at Inc., a magazine about entrepreneurship that received the 2012 National Magazine Award for General Excellence in the special interest category.
 After receiving an M.A.

 Yvonne Latty is the Director of the Reporting New York and Reporting the Nation programs at the Institute.
 Her award winning documentary "Sacred Poison" on the effects of uranium contamination in Navajo Nation has been screened all over the world.

 Jim MacMillan is an independent multimedia journalist, university educator and instructional new media consultant, based in Philadelphia.
 MacMillan spent last year as an assistant professor on the convergence journalism faculty at the University of Missouri School of Journalism.

-Professor Mihai, the broadcast coordinator of the department, is a freelance videographer, independent producer and multi-media designer.
-He produced and directed several documentaries, "E Pluribus Unum" (1994), a film that investigates the spiritual milieu of first generation immigrants from Romania,...
+Professor Mihai, the broadcast operations manager of the department, is a freelance videographer, independent producer and multi-media designer.
+He produced and directed several documentaries, "E Pluribus Unum" (1994), a film that investigates the spiritual milieu of first generation immigrants from...